In this article:

 Hacker Chatter

 A scoring factor that is based on mentions of an organization on hacker websites.
-It has a Low weight.

 IP Reputation

 A scoring factor that concerns detection of suspicious activity, such as propagation of malware or spam, within an organization’s network.
-It has a High weight.

 Information Leak

 A scoring factor that concerns the compromise of an organization’s confidential information, such as user credentials or sensitive data.
 Scorecard issues that contribute to this factor are based on the monitored deep web chatter and activities of hackers, who may be in possession of the compromised information.
-It has a Low weight.

 ISO 8061